-- i) in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); and - ii) in full accordance with the guidance to colleges from the Association of Colleges in the Code of Good Governance for English Colleges ('the Code').
+- in accordance with the seven principles identified by the Committee on Standards in Public Life i) (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); and - in full accordance with the guidance to colleges from the Association of Colleges in the Code of ii) Good Governance for English Colleges ('the Code').

-The College is committed to exhibiting best practice in all aspects of corporate governance and in particular the Board has adopted and complied with the Code.
+The College is committed to exhibiting best practice in all aspects of corporate governance.
 We have not adopted and therefore do not apply the UK Corporate Governance Code.
 However, we have reported on our Corporate Governance arrangements by drawing upon the best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector.

-In the opinion of the members of the Board, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2022.
+In the opinion of the members of the Board, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
 The Board recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.